 So what does it take to win a parlay bet?
 Every leg you combined when you placed your bet has to hit.
 Let's take a hypothetical four-leg bet around a handful of pre-season NFL games.

-You could take a popular sportsbook's listing, like BetMGM Massachusetts on three favorites and a slight underdog on the moneylines and get the following:
+You could take a popular sportsbook's listing, like BetMGM Massachusetts or others, on three favorites and a slight underdog on the moneylines and get the following:

 That Texans/Rams game starts latest, so if your other three picks hit, you could find yourself staying up late hoping the Texans pull it off.
 If the Pats, Seahawks, and Packers all win, but the Texans lose, so do you.